danielharrell/open-eyes-lect-2017-18/Open.md

 the two were discontinuous?
 How can I be carried outside myself, without losing myself?
 Or kept inside myself, without closing myself?
-The only way, perhaps, is if the self can draw the outside inside, in something like the way a jar is closed, or a parabola completed.
+The only way, perhaps, is if the self can bring the outside inside, in something like the way a jar is closed, or a parabola completed.
 That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.